-- The SFMC submissions to the Fire Service Act Review, - The SFMC submissions to the TFES Draft Bill which included nine recommendations. - The coordination of the industry led, Machinery Operations Working Group, including the review of the Machinery Operations Guidelines, - The continuous improvement of the Bushfire Risk Management Framework and annual approval of Bushfire Risk Management Plans (BRMPs), - The review of the Fire Management Areas and Fire Management Area Committees, - Progression on an FMAC Induction Manual (with a draft expected in early 2024), and - Significant increase in community engagement with fire and land management through the SFMC Red Hot Tips practical landowner burning program.
+- The SFMC submissions to the Fire Service Act Review, - The SFMC submissions to the TFES Draft Bill.
+Submissions supported a principlesbased legislation with overarching objectives that guide decision making outlining the vision of the Tasmania Fire Service and government, - Attendance and input into the Ministerial Working Group for Tasmania Fire and Emergency Services funding models, - The coordination of the industry led, Machinery Operations Working Group, including annual review of the Machinery Operations Guidelines, - Landowner and community engagement with a roundtable discussion on local champions, fire permits, and Machinery Operations Guidelines, - Progress on the review of the Tasmanian Vegetation and Fire Management Policy, and Position Paper - Management of smoke arising from prescribed burning of vegetation, - Strategic coordination of applied fire science, including coordination with the Tasmania Bushfire Research Group, and a Fire Management to Practice Workshop, - The continuous improvement of the Bushfire Risk Management Framework and annual approval of Bushfire Risk Management Plans (BRMPs), - The review of the Fire Management Areas and Fire Management Area Committees, - Progression on an FMAC Induction Manual (draft to be finalised end of 2024), - Significant increase in community engagement with fire and land management through the SFMC Red Hot Tips practical landowner burning program.

-The Red Hot Tips program is successfully bringing back practical burning skills into the hands of Tasmanian landowners.
-Since August 2020, Red Hot Tips has delivered 428 burns covering a total area of 9,332 ha.
-Program registrations total 268, with 60 new registrants this financial year.
-These considerable results have been achieved thanks to the commitment of the Red Hot Tips Coordinator and three Red Hot Tips Facilitators.
-Facilitators have also reached the community through 57 events, resulting in increased engagement and many new partnerships.
-The next year will see a strong focus towards building on this capacity.
+The Red Hot Tips program continues to successfully deliver practical burning skills into the hands of Tasmanian landowners.
+Since August 2020, Red Hot Tips has delivered 604 burns (428 in 2023-24) covering a total area of 12,314 ha (9,332 ha in 2023-24).
+Program registrations total 309 (268 in 2023-24), with 38 new registrants this financial year.
+Facilitators have also reached the community through 49 events, resulting in increased engagement and many new partnerships.
+The commitment of the Red Hot Tips Coordinator and Red Hot Tips Facilitators is demonstrated in these results.
+Budget management and strategic planning for the next year are strongly focused on building on capacity through community groups and education.

-Fire Management Area Committees (FMACs) are valued for their contribution to fire and vegetation management within and adjacent to their Fire Management Area (FMA).
-On behalf of SFMC members, I would like to thank all FMACs for all their work, particularly the annual revision and development of Bushfire Risk Management Plans, which effectively coordinate and influence treatment of bushfire risk in an FMA.
+The value of Fire Management Area Committees (FMACs) is evident through the collaborative focus and strategic planning for fire and vegetation management within and adjacent to Fire Management Area (FMA)s.
+On behalf of SFMC members, I would like to thank all FMACs for embracing change and improving coordination and communications.
+This work has resulted in greater efficiency and communications, as demonstrated in the effective treatment of bushfire risk through Bushfire Risk Management Plans.

-Finally, I would also like to thank the SFMC members and the SFMC Manager Perpetua Turner for their contribution to SFMC strategic direction and commitment to delivery.
+Finally, I would also like to thank the SFMC members whose collective efforts have resulted in tangible positive impact, and the SFMC Manager Dr Perpetua Turner and SFMC Executive Officer Christina Smith, for their contribution to SFMC strategic direction and commitment to delivery.

-Thank you
+Thank you,

-lan Sauer Chair, State Fire Management Council
+Ian Sauer Chair, State Fire Management Council